tymyrddin/purple/source/docs/ctfs/ot-ics/root-me/runbooks/full-chain.md

 ## Same chain, different endpoint

-Replace the turbine estop with IED relay threshold manipulation (`HR[2] = 0` via relay Modbus, technique 6): the relay trips spuriously on any load, not on demand.
+Replace the turbine estop with IED relay threshold manipulation (`HR[2] = 0` via relay Modbus, control logic manipulation): the relay trips spuriously on any load, not on demand.
 The participant reaches the same point in the network but the impact is subtler and harder to detect.
-That variant sits at the same difficulty but uses technique 6 instead of technique 1.
+That variant sits at the same difficulty but uses control logic manipulation instead of state manipulation.